1920's Architecture

 1920's Residential Housing and Commercial Buildings

-1922 HOUSE There was a big push by politicians and leaders of industry to upgrade the standard of low cost housing and make homes more affordable.
+There was a big push by politicians and leaders of industry to upgrade the standard of low cost housing and make homes more affordable.
 The twenties was part of the transition period between the 19th century style of housing and the type of homes we have today.
-New materials and building methods meant houses were easier to heat and cool, were more hygienic, and more suited to modern living.
+New materials and building methods meant houses were easier to heat and cool, were more hygienic, and more suited to modern living styles.

 This modern style of housing was exemplified in an architectural competition in 1921 for small homes where it was specified - "The requirements of the house provide for a home for an American family of good taste, small means, and no servants, desiring to make a charming home with (a) beauty of design obtained by harmony of line, color and proportion, and simplicity of treatment of the house and grounds, (b) the maximum of comfort in summer and winter, (c) the maximum of housekeeping facility and convenience for all phases of indoor and outdoor family home life, and (d) the minimum exterior and interior upkeep and operating expense, and (e) the minimum of cost consistent with a, b, c and d."